sympy/sympy/doc/src/modules/matrices/random.rst

 specific types of matrices are required.

-A purely random generation of matrix entries, as :func:`randMatrix`` does not guarantee any specific shape or property of the matrix.
+A purely random generation of matrix entries, as :py:func:`randMatrix <sympy.matrices.dense.randMatrix>` does not guarantee any specific shape or property of the matrix.
 So, those matrices have to be created carefully using classical classification theorems of linear algebra.